terrywbrady/TutorialSolrAdmin/PITCHME.md

 - [Sample Stats Records - 5 records](sample-data/statsSmall.csv)
 - [Sample Stats Records - 5000 records](sample-data/stats.csv)
   - This data was pulled from a DSpace 5 test instance
   - Numeric identifiers for item/community/collection are instance specific
   - IP data has been masked
+  - Remove the version column from the CSV file
+- If possible, pull a sample from your own repository

 ---